power. water. remediation.

 • co-located water production and waste remediation

-• synthetic fuel generation from widely available input sources
+• synthetic fuel generation from water-based process streams

-Certain systems under evaluation are capable of utilizing:
+Systems for client evaluation are capable of processing and utilizing:

 • municipal water